MartinThoma/LaTeX-examples/README.md

 Feel free to use and modify the examples of this repository.
 But please add a link to this repository or martin-thoma.com

+*Most* content was completely created by myself.
+But check Readme-files in the specific folder to make sure you can use it.

 Other resources
 ===============
 * [LaTeX Templates](http://www.latextemplates.com/)